cookpad/OkReport/README.md

 ```

 ### <a name="reporter"></a> Reporter
-OkReport logs reports by delegatng this responsability to a given `Reporter`.
+OkReport logs reports by delegating this responsibility to a given `Reporter`.
 By adding `slack_reporter` module, OkReport posts the data retrieved from OkReport into an Slack channel.
-But **clients can supply their own implemnentation if other logger mechanism is required.**
+But **clients can supply their own implementation if other logger mechanism is required.**

 If you consider that some Reporter may be interesting to add to this lib, please submit a PR as a new separate module with its own no-op version. **`Reporter` is the `interface` that has be implemented to fulfill the contract**: